chaeplin/dashmnb/README.md

 ###### Q : which hw wallet supported ?
     - Trezor
     - Keepkey
-    - Ledger nano s(no transaction yet)
+    - Ledger nano s and blue(no transaction yet)
     - dashmnb will not run without hw wallet

+###### Q : Which OS supported ?
+    - system has python version > 3.5.1
+    - Ubuntu 16.04
+    - Ubuntu 14.04
+    - Debian 8.7.1
+    - Windows 10
+    - Windows 7
+    - Mac OSX

 ###### Q : what can dashmnb do
     - dashmnb simplify local cold wallet part